 Mr. Seeley: Thank you, Mr. Chairman.
 I thank the minister.
-As far as eligibility criteria goes, I do want to just circle back as this being the first full year of implementation for this program.
-These are capital dollars that we are administering as contributions.
+As far as the eligibility criteria go, I do want to just circle back to this being the first full year of implementation for this program.
+These are capital dollars that we are administering as contributions and some of the largest capital projects that will be managed by these municipalities.

-Some of the largest capital projects that will be managed by these municipalities.
-Our objective at the start of this project that is launched was to make sure we provided a guided experience to municipalities in how to develop these pieces of infrastructure.

-In doing so, we came up with a very prescriptive program that made sure municipalities knew what is was that they were asking for in meeting all the planning design and code requirements for developing an asset at this size.
-We have a very detailed application package that's been circulated to all municipalities.
+Our objective at the start of this project at its launch was to make sure that we provided a guided experience to municipalities in how to develop these pieces of infrastructure.
+In doing so, we came up with a very prescriptive program that made sure that municipalities knew what it was that they were asking for in meeting all the planning, design and code requirements for developing an asset of this size.
+We have a very detailed application package that has been circulated to all municipalities.
 Feedback from municipalities is that it is in fact too prescriptive.
-I think that was a limiting factor in our first year on the intake to the program.
+I think that that was a limiting factor in our first year on the intake to the program.

-And, as recently as last week we have invited feedback from municipalities and input from municipalities on how it is that we can improve the program to make it more accessible.
-To increase the numbers that are applying and prepare to take on managing the development of their own parking garage programs.
-The application program is very prescriptive and does require a full number of steps as far as the commitments to do the planning.
+As recently as last week, we have invited feedback from municipalities and input from municipalities on how it is that we can improve the program to make it more accessible, to increase the numbers that are applying and prepare to take on managing the development of their own parking garage programs.

-And all the stages of the planning before moving to the design and construction in a series of years, the senior administrative officers have been very engaged in this program and I think they're quite keen to provide some input on how we can make it more accessible.
-Hope that answers the question.
+The application program is very prescriptive and does require a full number of steps as far as the commitments to do the planning and all the stages of the planning before moving into the design and construction in a series of years.
+The senior administrative officers have been very engaged in this program and I think they're quite keen to provide some input on how we can make it more accessible.

+I hope that answers the question.
 Thank you, Mr. Chairman.